Hodapp87/prosha/README.md

 - Grep for all TODOs in code, really.
 - Look at everything in README.md in automata_scratch.
-- Implement some of the tougher examples from the above too, e.g. the triple nested spiral
+- Implement some of the tougher examples from the above too, e.g. the triple nested spiral.
+See `examples.py`.
-- Lots of Rust-kosher refactoring (once I understand Rust better)
 - Actual Rust-style docs!

 ## If I'm bored: